 Suppose you have been physically or psychologically injured in a road or car accident when someone else was driving your car.
-In that case, your compensation claim eligibility depends on who was at fault.
-All road users have compulsory party insurance.
-You can make a personal injury claim against your CTP insurance policy when you are a passenger, another person crashes your vehicle, and they are the at-fault party.
+In that case, compensation claim eligibility depends on who was at fault.
+All road users have compulsory third-party insurance, which means you can make a personal injury claim against a CTP insurance policy when a passenger or another person crashes your vehicle, and they are the at-fault party.

-Splatt Lawyersprovides practical legal advice for car insurance claims when a family member or friend crashes your car.
-It’s free to know your rights, Call Now: 1800 700 125
+Splatt Lawyers provides a free case review that can explain your legal rights for car insurance claims when a family member or friend crashes your car.
+All our legal services are 100% no-win, no-fee.
+Call 1800 700 125

 How Do I Know Who Was Negligent When My Car Was Damaged?